HighonKode-murli/CloudXL/README.md

 # 🌩️ CloudXL — One Cloud to Rule Them All

-CloudXL is a full-stack app that lets you escape the limits of “just 15 GB” by pooling together multiple free cloud storage accounts (Google Drive, Dropbox).
+CloudXL is a full-stack enterprise storage platform that lets you escape the limits of "just 15 GB" by pooling together multiple free cloud storage accounts (Google Drive, Dropbox).

 When you upload a file, CloudXL automatically splits it into chunks and distributes those parts across your linked cloud accounts.
 On download, it seamlessly pulls the pieces back together — like magic. ✨

-Think of it as a super-cloud built from all your free storage scattered across the internet.
+Now with **Team Collaboration** — create teams, invite members, manage role-based access, and share files across different team profiles (editors, content-writers, tech-devs).
+Perfect for distributed teams managing content and projects!

 A **super-cloud** powered by all your free space. 🚀